 Become an adjunct faculty member at a top 100 university and play a pivotal role in shaping the emerging practitioners in your field!
-The University of Denver has the distinction of being the oldest independent university in the Rocky Mountain region, giving it a tradition of 150 years of academic excellence.
-As one of ten colleges at the University of Denver, University College is the college of continuing and professional studies and has been a leader in adult education since 1938.
+The University of Denver has the distinction of being the oldest independent university in the Rocky Mountain region, giving it a tradition of more than 150 years of academic excellence.
+As two of ten colleges at the University of Denver, University College is the college of professional and continuing studies and has been a leader in adult education since 1938, and the Daniels College of Business is the eighth oldest business school in the nation.
 Our mission as a private institution dedicated to the public good is to deliver enduring professional growth and personal development by providing adult learners access to the University of Denver through alternative educational pathways.
-We seek adjunct instructors who will commit to and advance our mission and commitment to inclusive excellence.
-University College offers fully accredited and affordable educational experiences specifically designed for busy adults.
+We seek adjunct instructors who will commit to and advance our mission and commitment to diversity, equity, and inclusion (DEI).
+University College/Daniels College of Business offer fully accredited and affordable educational experiences specifically designed for busy adults.
 Learn more about University College at https://universitycollege.du.edu/about/.

 University College fosters a learning culture, where questions are expected; information and wisdom are shared; and community members respectfully challenge each other’s perspectives and engage in personal reflection.
 We celebrate our successes, measure our progress, and realize our goals through collective action.
 We strive to be culturally aware of our behaviors; aim to ignite continuous growth within each individual; and seek to enhance our impact on students, alumni, faculty, staff, and the greater community.